bvdlingen/zoek/README.md

 # zoek
-searchtool for packages: look for both native, flatpak and snap packages at the same time
+Searchtool for packages: look for both native, flatpak and snap packages at the same time

- * Search for native, flatpak and snap packages with one command Run this script with the search string as argurment *
+*Search for native, flatpak and snap packages with one command Run this script with the search string as argurment *

 Works with my favorite Linux distributions: